 The Tale of Princess Kaguya is stunning both visually and narratively.
 Its animation flows like a painting in motion, while its devastatingly emotional story reminds us of the transitory nature of human life.
 It is an awe-inspiring work of art, which everyone should see at least once.

 8. Castle in the Sky

-Steampunk flying machines, air pirates and wild sky chases — Castle in the Sky is one of Studio Ghibli’s most straightforward adventure films.
+Steampunk flying machines, air pirates, and wild sky chases — Castle in the Sky is one of Studio Ghibli’s most straightforward adventure films.
 It all begins when Sheeta literally floats down from the sky, saved by the magical powers imbued in her amulet.
-She is discovered by a young boy named Pazu who graciously offers her to stay in his home while she recovers.
-Pazu shares the legend of an ancient floating city with his visitor.
+She is discovered by a young boy named Pazu who graciously takes her in while she recovers.
+Pazu then shares the legend of an ancient floating city with his visitor.
 But before they can embark on a journey in search of it, they are attacked by air pirates who are after Sheeta’s mystical pendant.

 9. When Marnie was There

 Anna is a lonely 12-year-old girl who finds it hard to connect to others, including her foster parents.
 After a worrying asthma attack, she is sent to live with relatives in the countryside on the recommendation of her doctor.
 Even in this small community, however, her introverted and withdrawn nature makes it hard to form friendships and trust new people.
 Until she meets Marnie — a lively girl who lives in a mansion across the town’s lake.

 When Marnie was There is written and directed by Hiromasa Yonebayashi who also brought us another recent Ghibli film, The Secret World of Arrietty.
 It is a sentimental tale of self-discovery and friendship, imbued with elements of mystery and fantasy.
 Although it is not a Miyazaki film, it bears all the telltale signs of an immersive and captivating Studio Ghibli adventure.
 It will keep you emotionally invested from beginning to end.